geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 layout: default
 ---

 Emoji are pictograph characters used in chat especially in Asia.
-Emoji are Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.
+They are also are Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.

-Unfortunately only a few emoji-supporting fonts are available, primarily those included in messaging applications from Apple, Microsoft, and Google.
-For the web, the only free choice I am aware of is [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/).
-The font is available in woff format ([supported](http://caniuse.com/#feat=woff) by nearly all browsers).
+A few emoji-supporting fonts are available, such as those included with messaging applications from Apple, Microsoft, and Google.
+For the web, [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) is a free option.
+The font is woff format ([supported](http://caniuse.com/#feat=woff) by nearly all browsers) and weighs in around 280k compressed.

-Hopefully in the near future more free emoji fonts will be available.

 #### Example